siciarek/SiciarekJsTransBundle/Resources/doc/references/usage.rst

     {{ translations() }}

-If you want to use more locales than default one, you should give their names in table as an argument:
+If you want to use more locales than default one, you should call helper with array of its names:

 .. code-block:: jinja